 We teach our pupils how to study with our extensive Study Skills programme.
 Our schemes of work are tailored to the ever developing world we live in.
 We want our pupils to be at the forefront of innovation as well as secure in the fundamental core skills in Maths, English and Science.

-We regularly hold theme days such as rocket building, Greek methodology, Tudor Balls and much more.
-Our Patron of reading ensures that the children’s love of books is related to a well-known author so that they can see how school skills are transferrable in real life.
-These outings, visiting speakers and theme days put their learning in context and encourages the pupils to become creative thinkers who communicate at a level beyond their years…it is about bringing their learning to life.
+We regularly hold theme days such as rocket building, Greek mythology, Tudor Balls and much more.
+Our Patron of Reading ensures that the children’s love of books is related to a well-known author so that they can see how school skills are transferrable in real life.
+These outings, visiting speakers and theme days put their learning in context and encourage the pupils to become creative thinkers who communicate at a level beyond their years…it is about bringing their learning to life.